 The eighth most abundant element in the earth’s crust, and the fourth most common element in the earth overall, magnesium was discovered in 1775 by Sir Joseph Black and first isolated by Sir Humphrey Davy in 1808.
 Widely used for aerospace, industrial and medical applications, magnesium is often alloyed with aluminum to create a strong, lightweight, and corrosion resistant alloy that has many distinct performance advantages.
 Magnesium alloys are lightweight, have high specific strength, good corrosion resistance and are easily casted.
-Tube Hollows International machines custom seamless tubing made from magnesium for customers around the globe.
+Confluent Medical Technologies machines custom seamless tubing made from magnesium for customers around the globe.

 Magnesium alloys are typically about two-thirds the density of aluminum and a quarter the density of steel.
 This has made them a long-term mainstay of the aerospace industry.
 Because components made from magnesium are lightweight, corrosion resistant and function dependably at elevated temperatures, they are used in helicopter and airplane engines, where they are routinely exposed to high heat, and must withstand the internal forces of high-speed engine components.

 Magnesium-aluminum alloys are ideal when weight reduction is a critical design factor.
 Weight savings translate directly into lower fuel and transportation costs.
 Lightweight precision components also translate into less manpower needed for assembly and reduced load requirements for structural supports.